Lindsey Buckingham (album): Background

-According to Buckingham, the album was fully complete in 2018, but he decided to temporarily shelf the album and release Solo Anthology: The Best of Lindsey Buckingham that year instead.
-The studio album, which was tentatively titled "Blue Light", was pushed back to 2019.
+According to Buckingham, the album was fully complete in 2018, but he decided to temporarily shelve the album and release Solo Anthology: The Best of Lindsey Buckingham that year instead.
+The studio album, which was tentatively titled "Blue Light", was subsequently planned for a 2019 release.
 Buckingham was preparing a tour to promote the album in early 2019, but underwent open heart surgery before the start of the tour.
 The album was delayed again in 2020 due to the COVID-19 pandemic.

 Most of the songs on Lindsey Buckingham began as voice memos on Buckingham's phone containing "seeds of ideas".
 Buckingham commented that his goal was to create a pop album with "songs that resemble art more than pop".
+The songs were recorded on a Sony 48-track reel-to-reel at Buckingham's home studio.
+His cover of "Time", originally recorded by the Pozo-Seco Singers, was the first song that he recorded for the album.
+Buckingham opted not to use Pro Tools as he felt that his recording method of using reel-to-reel audio tape recording with a variable speed oscillator was sufficient.

-His favorite tracks on the album, "Swan Song" and "Power Down", incorporate a set of electronic drum loops that were combined to create something rhythmically elaborate.
+Most of the drums on the album were played by hand on a keyboard, although his favorite tracks on the album, "Swan Song" and "Power Down", featured a set of electronic drum loops.
+The rhythmic patterns on "Swan Song" and "Power Down" incorporated different sections of the same multitrack drum loop.
 "I wanted to do something that felt a little more techno, and the drum loops were just a great starting point and pretty much led to everything else.
 It was a way of having a little slap across the face just when you thought the album might be a little too pretty."
+On "Scream", Buckingham eschewed a standard drum kit by instead experimenting with found sounds, including the front of his recording console, which he tapped with his hands.
+Buckingham used a Roland guitar synthesizer for the solos on "Power Down" and "On the Wrong Side".